 Profound Love, Compassion, & Service

-The Bible has over 2,000 verses on poverty and justice and emphasized caring for the poor and needy hundreds of times.
+The Bible has over 2,000 verses on poverty and justice and emphasizes caring for the poor and needy hundreds of times.

 The philosopher Aristides in 125 AD says Christians don’t lie, give to the needy without boasting, protect orphans, and take strangers home and treat them like family.

-Around the same time, Justin Martyr describes the more well off Christians giving money to take care of orphans, widows, the sick and needy, prisoners, and strangers from other lands.
+Around the same time, Justin Martyr describes the more well off Christians giving money to take care of:

 In this spirit of respect, equality, love, companionship, and service to others, the early Christian church exploded in popularity.

 Against Violence & War